 OneSignal + Amplitude Integration Overview

-Integrate OneSignal with Amplitude to send detailed message engagement events and import behavioral user cohorts.
+Integrate OneSignal with Amplitude to send detailed message events, custom events, and import behavioral user cohorts.
 This enables real-time targeting based on user behavior to improve onboarding, re-engagement, and conversion.

 Key benefits